Toy Fox Terrier: Health

 A 2024 UK study found a life expectancy of 12.9 years from a sample of 52 deaths for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Toy Fox Terriers, like other toy breeds are prone to patellar luxation (slipped stifle), Legg–Calvé–Perthes syndrome and von Willebrand disease.

 History

+The Toy Fox Terrier is believed to have originated in the United States in the early 1900s.
+It has historically been both a farm dog and a household pet due to their skills at catching rodents.
+This breed has been commonly crossed with other breeds in the past, such as the Toy Manchester Terrier, the Chihuahua, and the Italian Greyhound.

 Some Toy Fox Terrier breeders can trace their dogs' lineage back to a Smooth Fox Terrier called "Foiler", the first fox terrier registered by the Kennel Club in Britain, circa 1875–76.
 It is believed that careful breeding from smaller Smooth Fox Terriers without crosses to other toy breeds such as Manchester Terrier and Chihuahua resulted in the Toy Fox Terrier of today.

 Toy Fox Terriers were recognized by the United Kennel Club (UKC) in 1936 and placed in the Terrier Group, and by the American Kennel Club (AKC) in 2003 (Toy Group).
+Before 1936, Toy Fox Terriers were registered under Smooth Fox Terriers in the UKC until they were granted their own name and breed status.